 There are perhaps thousands of various educational organizations wanting to sell you their project management courses.

-If you have decided to further your Project Management Career and take project management courses to eventually earn your project management certificate through either PMI or IPMA (more on them below), I suggest going to one of the accredited, “name” institutions that offer online courses, as post-graduate certificates in a specific project management discipline.
+If you have decided to further your Project Management Career and take project management courses to eventually earn your project management certificate through either PMI or IPMA (more on them below), I suggest going to an organization that offers online courses.
+Perhaps even an organization that will provide a post-graduate certificates in a specific project management discipline.

 You can work at your own pace, in your office, home, or when traveling, and the cost is very reasonable, from (USD) $1000 to $2000 per course.
 After several months of research, I went through Villanova University and took their Masters Certificate in Applied Project Management courses, which ended with a one month exam prep class for PMI’s PMP certification.
 I followed that three-years later by taking Villanova's Advanced Strategic Project Management Master's Certificate.

 There are two major project management professional associations worldwide – the Project Management Institute (PMI) and the International Project Management Association (IPMA).
 Both offer their own networking opportunities, resources, publications, and certification, with no collaboration between the two organizations.

 Although I am a member of both, I highly recommend membership in at least one of these organizations (I recommend you join the one with whom you decide to certify).
 Both also have a good international presence.